allegro/blog/_posts/2021-11-12-choose-your-skills.md

 requirements, if yes then paint the whole room with the chosen colour, if not then buy another 5 colours and so on over and over until you get it right.
 This is the MVP process.
 First you gather requirements, then you prototype, which means you make a real product.
 You present it and receive feedback (you learn) and decide what to do next.
-You repeat this process until you meet the client's expectations.
+You repeat this process until you meet the client’s expectations.
 This approach gives you the assurance that you have done exactly what was needed.
 Imagine that your skills and the work you do is a product.
 We already know that to make a valuable product you need to gather requirements and prototype with the client.
 Your customer who cares most about your work and skills is the team, the leader and the company you work for.
 However, what you do must also suit you.
 If you want your work and your knowledge to be of value to them, you need to gather their requirements first.
-Then quickly show the result and make sure it's what they wanted.
+Then quickly show the result and make sure it’s what they wanted.
 Are you probably wondering what this prototyping is for in the case of your work?
 You have done some work, it has been accepted and what is there to talk about.
-There could be lots of reasons, you could have spent too much time on it, it's even possible that what you did is wrong.
+There could be lots of reasons, you could have spent too much time on it, it’s even possible that what you did is wrong.
 You would have to put in a huge amount of time and work to improve it, which is why it was accepted as it is.
 Without prototyping for you, your work will appear to be of good quality and in reality the team may not be happy with it.
-Let's start with requirements gathering.
+Let’s start with requirements gathering.
 Unfortunately it is impossible to gather universal requirements for a given position, these requirements are different in different companies and even teams.
 The same person who has certain skills and performs a certain way of work may be a senior in one company where in another he or she may be a junior.
 In one of the companies I worked for, a good